-Goal 3: Encourage commercial recruitment (including retail and restaurants) to address leakage trends.
+Goal 4: Encourage commercial recruitment (including retail and restaurants) to address leakage trends.

-Strategy 3A: Encourage commercial and retail development in non-residential and mixed-use areas identified on the Future Land Use Map.
+- Strategy 4A: Encourage commercial and retail development in nonresidential and mixed-use areas identified on the Future Land Use Map. - Strategy 4B: Encourage contextsensitive site design in and near Rural Centers and Historical Communities identified on the Future Land Use Map. - B.1: Consider implementing a zoning overlay or conditional zoning to limit allowable uses, traffic impacts or the scale of new development.

-Strategy 3B: Encourage contextsensitive site design in and near Rural Centers and Historical Communities identified on the Future Land Use Map.
+Historic communities generally have a history of residential, commercial and institutional uses.
+Christian Light Christian Church pictured above is an example of the type and scale of development in these areas.

-- B.1: Consider implementing a zoning overlay or conditional zoning to limit allowable uses, traffic impacts or the scale of new development. - B.2: Modify approval processes to allow for more community input and dialog on proposed commercial developments.
+B.2: Modify approval processes to allow for more community input and dialog on proposed commercial developments.

-Strategy 3C: Encourage investment on potential commercial corridors that will serve as gateways into the County.
+Strategy 4C: Encourage investment on potential commercial corridors that will serve as gateways into the County.